asift91/Manual_Migration/option1.md

 		```
 		nginx -t
 		```
-    - you may also see a 403: Forbidden error
+    - you may also see a 403: Forbidden error.
 	-  the webserver executes under your own username and all files have a maximum permissions level of 755.
 Check that this is set for your Moodle directory in your control panel or (if you have access to the shell) use this command:
 		```
 		#chmod -R 755 moodle
 		```
-3. Error "403: Forbidden"
+3. Error "403: Forbidden".

 	- This error means that the php memory_limit value is not enough for the php script.
 The memory_limit value is the "allowed memory size" - 64M in the example above (67108864 bytes / 1024 = 65536 KB.
 65536 KB / 1024 = 64 MB).
 You will need to increase the php memory_limit value until this message is not shown anymore.
 There are two methods of doing this.
 	- On a hosted installation you should ask your host's support how to do this.
 However, many allow .htaccess files.
 If yours does, add the following line to your .htaccess file (or create one in the moodle directory if it does not already exist):